 Obama Amazing Grace

-One of the most powerful versions of Amazing Grace was when former President of the United Stated covered it in speech.
+One of the most powerful versions of the song was heard when the former President of the United Stated covered it when speaking at the Eulogy for Reverend Pickney.
 During a memorial service for Reverend Clementa Pinckney in Charleston 2015, Barack Obama broke into a powerful rendition of Amazing Grace.

 Before he started singing the song he said: “This whole week, I’ve been reflecting on the idea of Grace”.
-The song, of course, has meanings of grace and was a fitting choice for Reverend Pinkney, who Obama referred to him as a kind and diligent person.
+The song has meanings of grace and was a fitting choice for Reverend Pinkney, who Obama referred to as a kind and diligent person.

 Amazing Grace Broadway Musical